hryarih32/MediaCatalogBot/README.md

 ## Disclaimer

-This software is provided "as is".
-Use responsibly.
+This software is provided "as is", without warranty of any kind, express or implied.
+Use responsibly and at your own risk.
 The author(s) are not responsible for any unintended consequences resulting from its use or misuse.
-Keep API keys secure.
+Always keep your API keys and sensitive information secure.